Relationship / Marriage Counselling (Couples Therapy)

 For Theresa, learning never stops: she prides herself on constantly striving to do better, both personally and professionally.
 To stay up-to-date with the latest happenings in the relationship counselling and couples therapy space, Theresa regularly attends seminars hosted by key marriage experts in the US and Australia.
 In the professional sense, she is well-versed in family systems approach and Emotionally Focused Family Therapy.
 Additionally, she is trained in Gottman Couples Therapy (Level 1 & 2).

 As a certified therapist in relationship and marriage counselling, Theresa finds joy in helping others not merely recover from their issues, but ultimately thrive and blossom into who they were meant to be.
 Over the past decade, she has journeyed alongside many hurting individuals, couples and families, empowering them to turn disappointments to hope, enabling them to build positive connections with other people, and helping them to live their lives to the fullest every day.
-Today, she is happily married with a school-going daughter, and spends her free time travelling, reading and jogging.

 With over 18 years of counseling experience under her belt, Soh Hiang is exceptionally skilled at her craft.
 Besides possessing a Master’s in Psychology, she is also trained in Cognitive Behavioural Approach.
 The certification she has attained is impressive: in addition to certification for Choice Theory and Reality Theory, she has also completed Gottman Couples Therapy Level 1 and 2, Emotion Focused Therapy Level 1 to 4 and Emotionally Focused Couple Therapy.